 OpenTable earns money by getting paid by restaurants for using its service and it makes a charge for each booking.

 Diners (the C in the B2B2C model), have to register on Opentable and hence it gets access to all the clients of major restaurant chains.

 The system works in currency exchange services.
 Sellers and buyers can access different electronic exchanges from one point.

-Regardless of the type of e-commerce you choose, you can always start from the base – CS-Cart/Multi-Vendor and further add the necessary functions.
+Regardless of the type of e-commerce businesses you choose, whether it’s B2B, B2C, C2C, or other ecommerce types, you can always start from the base – CS-Cart/Multi-Vendor and further add the necessary functions.
 We can help you with this, as we have been doing the same for our own and client projects for 17+ years.